oisee/fiori_automator/README.md

 4. **Stop** recording when finished
 5. **Export** your session as JSON or Bundle (recommended)

+### What to Capture (For Maximum Impact)
+Focus on capturing sessions that show:
+- **Repetitive tasks** you do daily (these are prime automation candidates)
+- **Multi-step processes** that should be simple (expose the UI complexity)
+- **Data updates** that require navigating through multiple screens
+- **Search and filter operations** that could be natural language queries
+- **Any workflow where you think** "there must be a better way"

+Each captured session helps map the OData services behind the UI curtain.

 ---

 ## 📋 Features

-### Core Capabilities
+### Core Capabilities (Building Blocks for UI Elimination)
-- **Universal Capture**: Records all user interactions (clicks, inputs, form submissions, drag & drop, file uploads)
+- **Universal Capture**: Records all user interactions to understand how humans navigate the UI maze
-- **OData Correlation**: Automatically links UI actions with backend OData requests with confidence scoring
+- **OData Correlation**: The key insight - every UI action eventually triggers OData calls (this is what we'll use directly)
-- **SAPUI5 Context**: Deep extraction of Fiori app context and control metadata using multiple detection methods
+- **SAPUI5 Context**: Extracts the business logic hidden behind @UI annotations and control hierarchies
-- **Screenshot Capture**: High-quality screenshots with semantic naming and rate limiting (max 2/second)
-- **Real-time Analysis**: Live feedback during recording sessions with intelligent input coalescing
-- **Session Management**: Save, export, and replay recorded sessions
+- **Screenshot Capture**: Documents the visual overhead we're about to eliminate
+- **Real-time Analysis**: Shows exactly how much time is wasted on UI navigation
+- **Session Management**: Build a library of patterns for direct OData access

 ### Advanced Features
 - **Network Request Interception**: Captures all HTTP requests with intelligent filtering